-{\bf{NR-V2X:}}The 3GPP proposed NR-V2X in release 16 to supplement LTE-V2X in scenarios requiring high throughput, ultra-reliability, and low latency, and they will coexist and supplement each other in the future.
+{\bf{NR-V2X\cite{ref14}:}}The 3GPP proposed NR-V2X in release 16 to supplement LTE-V2X in scenarios requiring high throughput, ultra-reliability, and low latency, and they will coexist and supplement each other in the future.
 Similar to LTE-V2X, NR-V2X also has two communication modes: Mode 1 and Mode 2.
 The Mode 2 is a direct communication mode with autonomous resource reservation through sidelink.

-The frequency bands of NR include Frequency Range 1 (FR1) and Frequency Range 2 (FR2).
-The bands used by NR-V2X sidelink belong to FR1, which are 5.9 GHz (n47) and 2.5 GHz (n38), respectively.
-The frame structure of NR-V2X is similar to LTE-V2X, with the difference that the number of time slots contained in each subframe in NR-V2X is variable and correlates with the subcarrier spacing (SCS).
-The size of SCS in NR can be 15, 30, 60, 120, and 240 kHz, with corresponding time slot durations of 1, 0.5, 0.25, 0.125, and 0.0625 ms\cite{ref13}.